Case Study // Internal Communications Channel Strategy

 from predecessor

-A company with thousands of employees across hundreds of locations went from 9% open rates to 95%+ sustained.
+A company with a distributed workforce across hundreds of locations went from significantly underperforming open rates to 95%+ sustained.
 One person built the system: the audit, business case, CEO pitch, editorial standards, subscriber infrastructure, content strategy and every issue.

-The Dig did not replace the other channels.
+The newsletter did not replace the other channels.
 It became the source of truth that made them work.
 When information has a predictable home, everything downstream gets easier.
 Alignment, engagement, productivity, revenue.

 Short not shallow.
 That was the principle.
 It still is.